ksator/junos-automation-with-ansible/README.md

 ##### On the Ansible server:

-Most of these Ansbile modules require to install the python library py-junos-eznc on the Ansible server.
+Most of these Ansbile modules require installing the python library py-junos-eznc on the Ansible server.
-Some options (like the console option in the junos_install_config module) require also the python library junos-netconify.
+Some options (like the console option in the junos_install_config module) also require the python library junos-netconify.

 ##### On the Junos devices: